m4rcTr3y/vpaginate/README.md

 > showing active link on pagination links.

-> added styling to the links and can be diabled in the configurations
+> added styling to the links and can be disabled in the configurations